Child Cord Safety

-Is your Central Coast home, workplace or investment property safe?
-New laws were introduced in Australia in 2010 by the ACCC and are now mandatory across the country.
+Is your Central Coast or Hornsby home, workplace or investment property safe?
+Blind safety laws are now mandatory across Australia.

-If you have purchased an old home that has existing blinds and want to make it safe and comply with the new regulations, you may want to read up on the new laws.
+If you have purchased an old home that has existing blinds and want to make they're safe and comply with the law, please read on.

 The new warning labels read:

 Warning: young children have died by wrapping loose curtains and blind cords or chains around their necks.
 Secure cords or chains with cord guides or keep them out of reach by winding them around a cleat.
 Move cots and furniture away from window covering cords or chains.
 Do not remove this label.
 WARNING.

 If you have an investment property, you may want to upgrade the blinds with some new locks and safety warning labels as part of your normal maintenance programme.

 Children can become entangled in blind or curtain cords if they try to use, play with or play around window coverings.
 Even with raised coverings, children can climb onto window sills or furniture to access the cords.
 Cords or looped cords that become tangled around a child's neck can very quickly cause strangulation.